ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

     # set security zone-policy zone APP to INSIDE firewall APP-TO-INSIDE
     ```

-5. Commit the configuration:
+4. Commit the configuration:

     ```
     # commit
     ```

-6. Verify that the firewall is now denying traffic
+5. Verify that the firewall is now denying traffic via the VRA to the VSI from your workstation.

     `ping <VSI Private IP Address>`

-7. Define firewall access rules
+6. Define firewall access rules

     ```
     # set security firewall name INSIDE-TO-APP rule 200 protocol icmp